JuliaNLSolvers/NLsolve.jl/README.md

 acceleration of the fixed-point iteration `xₙ₊₁ = xₙ + beta*f(xₙ)`, where
 by default `beta=1`.
-It does not use Jacobian information or linesearch, but has a history whose size is controlled by the `m` parameter: `m=0` (the default) corresponds to the simple fixed-point iteration above, and higher values use a larger history size to accelerate the iterations.
+It does not use Jacobian information or linesearch, but has a history whose size is controlled by the `m` parameter: `m=0` corresponds to the simple fixed-point iteration above, and higher values use a larger history size to accelerate the iterations.
 Higher values of `m` usually increase the speed of convergence, but increase the storage and computation requirements and